proy19/Computer-Vision/Assignment 1/README.md

 To test my code, I measured the distance of the side of a remote object shown in `pic.jpeg`.

 ## Part C : Application Development
 3) No, it is not feasible.
-I ran the code (source: docs.luxonis.com) in files `depth_stereo_camera.py` and `rgb_mono_camera.py`, but it kept giving me errors and did not open the camera.
+I ran the code in files `depth_stereo_camera.py` and `rgb_mono_camera.py`, but it kept giving me errors and did not open the camera.

 4) Intrinsic Matrix from Part A